-Told with a superb eye for period and a totally winning (and thrilling) accent on character and story, CAPTAIN AMERICA: THE FIRST AVENGER is the best superhero movie of the year.
+Told with a superb eye for period and a totally winning (and thrilling) accent on character and story, CAPTAIN AMERICA: THE FIRST AVENGER is the superhero movie of the year.

-Having seen the trailers (and some of the films in my post Thor, Green Lantern and X-Men – it’s a battle of the 2011 superheroes) of all the comic book stories making their way to the big screen, CAPTAIN AMERICA: THE FIRST AVENGER was always going to be the most interesting set up of all of them for me, because the background for the creation of this character is the director Joe Johnston’s visual style, it’s the best superhero movie of the year.
+Having seen the trailers (and some of the films in my post Thor, Green Lantern and X-Men – it’s a battle of the 2011 superheroes) of all the comic book stories making their way to the big screen, CAPTAIN AMERICA: THE FIRST AVENGER was always going to be the most interesting set up of all of them for me because the background for the creation of this character is the director Joe Johnston’s visual style, it’s the best superhero movie of the year.

-Johnston had good experience of making a thrilling wartime action adventure picture because 10 years ago, he made The Rocketeer, in which a young pilot in the 30’s becomes a masked hero to battle some nasty Nazis when he discovers a prototype jetpack.
+Johnston had a good experience of making a thrilling wartime action-adventure picture because 10 years ago, he made The Rocketeer, in which a young pilot in the 1930s becomes a masked hero to battle some nasty Nazis when he discovers a prototype jetpack.
 Its spot-on period recreation, tongue-in-cheek wit and fizzy action sequences are what Johnston has brought to this film but whilst he shows us an identifiable world we knew, he also shows us a more unsettling past that could have existed if the evil men we see here had their way, using technology and science as weapons to reap destruction.
 Luckily for us, there’s a good man called Steve Rogers on our side who wants to stand up and fight for what is right.

 I’m becoming quite a fan of Chris Evans.
 Just his whole personality and comic timing are really charming and he’s excellent casting for this.
-From movies as seemingly slight and formulaic as Cellular, to dark morality tales such as Sunshine and Puncture – he’s been a very palpable presence.
-And here, whether it’s as Steve Rogers facing up to a loud-mouthed bully in a street alley “I can do this all day” or as the newly created Captain America, he shows an integrity and straight arrow honesty that wins you over.
+From movies as seemingly slight and formulaic as Cellular to dark morality tales such as Sunshine and Puncture – he’s been a very palpable presence.
+And here, whether it’s as Steve Rogers facing up to a loud-mouthed bully in a street alley “I can do this all day” or as the newly created Captain America, he shows an integrity and straight-arrow honesty that wins you over.

 When we see him at the start of the movie, Steve’s a weakling, in no way soldier material.
 Not like his best friend Bucky Barnes (a nicely confident but understated Sebastian Stan), who enlists with no problem.
 But a chance encounter with Stanley Tucci’s Dr. Abraham Erskine changes all that and soon a serum that Erskine has been working on – with a little help from Dominic Cooper’s suave engineer Howard Stark – transforms the tiny Steve into a super-soldier.
 Being part of this secret army research project also brings him onto contact with the very sassy agent Peggy Carter (brilliantly incarnated by Hayley Atwell) and their relationship brings us some of the best moments in the movie.